SCRT-HQ/VaporShell/docs/glossary/New-VSSSMMaintenanceWindowTask.md

 The resource that the task uses during execution.
 For RUN_COMMAND and AUTOMATION task types, TaskArn is the SSM document name or Amazon Resource Name ARN.
 For LAMBDA tasks, TaskArn is the function name or ARN.
-For STEP_FUNCTION tasks, TaskArn is the state machine ARN.
+For STEP_FUNCTIONS tasks, TaskArn is the state machine ARN.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ssm-maintenancewindowtask.html#cfn-ssm-maintenancewindowtask-taskarn
 PrimitiveType: String